 .
 Treat your lawn for grubs and larvae to eliminate a food source for certain types of wildlife.

 .
-Clean outdoor grills on the same day you use them to eliminate temptation for wild animals.
+Clean outdoor grills on the same day you use them to eliminate the temptation for wild animals.

 .
 Avoid feeding your pets outdoors, and clean up after them immediately.

 .
-Stop using bird feeders since, they can attract squirrels onto your property.
+Stop using bird feeders since they can attract squirrels onto your property.

 11. Avoid planting bushes, trees, and plants that produce nuts or fruit because they provide a steady supply of nutrition for wildlife throughout the growing season.

 Protecting Your Home, Yard, and Outbuildings from Wildlife